Who Should Attend

-This two-day course will provide detailed information about Good Agricultural Practices (GAPs), co-management of natural resources and food safety, FSMA Produce Safety Rule requirements, and a review of the seven module PSA Grower Training curriculum.
+This course will provide detailed information about Good Agricultural Practices (GAPs), co-management of natural resources and food safety, FSMA Produce Safety Rule requirements, and a review of the seven module PSA Grower Training curriculum.
 The course will also cover principles of adult education, how to incorporate the PSA curriculum into other extension trainings, developing working partnerships, expectations for trainers, and how to register a PSA Grower Training Course with the Association of Food and Drug Officials (AFDO).

 What does successfully completing the PSA Train-the-Trainer (TTT) Course mean for me?

-Upon successful completion of the full, two-day PSA TTT, you will be a PSA Trainer and will receive a certificate from the Association of Food and Drug Officials (AFDO) that verifies you have completed the training course.
+Upon successful completion of the PSA TTT, you will be a PSA Trainer and will receive a certificate from the Association of Food and Drug Officials (AFDO) that verifies you have completed the training course.
 This certificate satisfies the same training requirement outlined in § 112.22(c) because the entire PSA Grower Training Course content is covered at the PSA Train-the-Trainer Course, but in greater detail.
 Completing this training allows you to deliver curriculum modules as a trainer in a PSA Grower Training, under the direction of a PSA Lead Trainer.
 Every PSA Grower Training must have at least one PSA Lead Trainer present.
 Anyone presenting at a PSA Grower Training must be, at minimum, a PSA Trainer.